danluke2/software_defined_customization/README.md

     * this should install all required dependencies (otherwise submit issue)

-    * adjust the layer 4.5 Makefile to compile in the desired debug level

-        * DEBUG - useful messages to see various events, such as customization applied to socket

-        * DEBUG1 - extra events that may happen but also are not very useful in general

-        * DEBUG2 - events that may happen often and situationally helpful

-        * DEBUG3 - events that would generate a lot of messages
+    * Makefile is set with DEBUG defined by default to print messages to a trace file

 1) Verify no errors during install and that layer4_5 kernel module is inserted: lsmod \| grep layer

+    * NOTE: BTF error is not an issue at the moment and will be remedied later

     * location of layer4_5 modules: /usr/lib/modules/$(uname -r)/layer4_5